intoxstudio/content-aware-sidebars/readme.txt

 = Lots of awesome Features =

 * Easy-to-use Sidebar Manager
+* Create unlimited number of sidebars
-* Widget management integration in Theme Customizer (WP3.9+)
+* Manage widgets in Theme Customizer (WP3.9+)
+* Automatic support for Custom Post Types and Taxonomies
-* Display sidebars with all or specific:
+* Sidebars can automatically merge with or replace a host sidebar
+* Create complex content with nested sidebars
+* Private sidebars only for logged in users
+* Schedule sidebars for later publishing
+* Template Tag to display custom sidebars anywhere in your theme
+* Shortcode to display custom sidebars anywhere in your content

+= Display sidebars on certain conditions =

-	* Singulars - e.g. posts or pages
+* Singulars, e.g. posts or pages
 * (Custom) Post Types
-	* Singulars with given (custom) taxonomies or taxonomy terms - e.g. categories or tags
+* Singulars with given taxonomies, e.g. categories or tags
 * Singulars by a given author
 * Page Templates
 * Post Formats
 * Post Type Archives
 * Author Archives
-	* (Custom) Taxonomy Archives or Taxonomy Term Archives
+* (Custom) Taxonomy Archives
+* Date Archives
 * Search Results
-	* 404 Page
+* 404 Not Found Page
 * Front Page
 * bbPress User Profiles
 * BuddyPress Member Pages
 * Languages (qTranslate, Polylang, Transposh, WPML)

-	* **Any combination of the above**
-* Sidebars can automatically merge with or replace others
-* Create complex content with nested sidebars
-* Private sidebars only for members
-* Schedule sidebars for later publishing
-* Template Tag to display content aware sidebars anywhere in your theme
-* **NEW:** Shortcode to display sidebars anywhere in your content
+Combine these conditions in any way you like, e.g. display a sidebar on all Posts in Category X by author Y.

+**NEW:** Negate conditions, e.g. display a sidebar on all pages except Page X.

 = Integrated Support for Popular Plugins =